amirmazinani/mpdatepicker/README.md

 # mpdatepicker

-Materialize Persian Date and time picker by A1Gard 4xmen.ir
+Free and Open Source Materialize Persian Date and time picker by A1Gard 4xmen.ir

 ## installation